-The SEO agencies that produce successful results are constantly expanding; creating employment opportunities for established SEO professionals and those looking to join the industry at the entry-level.
+The SEO agencies that produce successful results are constantly expanding, creating employment opportunities for established SEO professionals and those looking to join the industry at the entry-level.
 Due to this current trend, I have decided to write a blog about the skills that those wanting to work in SEO.

 What you need to know:

 Link building is an integral part of an SEO strategy; it can build domain authority, raise brand awareness, and help spread content throughout the relevant online communities.
 An SEO needs to know how to go about prospecting links, acquiring them and how they can affect a search engine optimisation campaign.
 Arguably the most efficient way of acquiring links is through the creation of ‘personas’ knowing how to interact effectively and engagingly with the webmasters that are capable of providing these links.
-Good SEOs know that despite the fact that they are interacting through a digital interface they are engaging with another human being, and this is the key to good link building.
+Good SEOs know that despite the fact that they are interacting through a digital interface, they are engaging with another human being, and this is the key to good link building.

 A conversion in relation to SEO is when the visitor performs some kind of desired interaction with the website, be it signing up for a newsletter, downloading a tool or whitepaper, or purchasing a product.
-Knowing how to maximise the efficiency of a landing page to increase the number of visitors that are completing a valuable skill to have in SEO.
-It is an art that involves conducting Multivariate and A/B testing to monitor the behaviour of web page visitors and using that information to fine-tune the page to optimise conversion rates.
-While this is a skill that may take the working experience to develop, it would certainly be a fantastic asset for an aspiring SEO, if they understood the basics behind conversion rates and how to optimise them.
+Knowing how to maximize the efficiency of a landing page to increase the number of visitors that are completing a valuable skill to have in SEO.
+It is an art that involves conducting Multivariate and A/B testing to monitor the behavior of web page visitors and using that information to fine-tune the page to optimise conversion rates.
+While this is a skill that may take the working experience to develop, it would certainly be a fantastic asset for an aspiring SEO if they understood the basics behind conversion rates and how to optimise them.

-These are only some of the skills they have, but there are other important ones; knowing how search engines function, understanding the theory behind the algorithms, and following search engine, patent updates will always prove beneficial to SEOs looking to keep pace with the evolution of Google, Bing, Yahoo! and others.
+These are only some of the skills they have, but there are other important ones; knowing how search engines function, understanding the theory behind the algorithms, and following search engine patent updates will always prove beneficial to SEOs looking to keep pace with the evolution of Google, Bing, Yahoo! and others.